baky0905/docx-to-md/README.md

-# docx to markdown action
+# docx to markdown action.

 This action will find any markdown, .docx, files and generate a .md file for each one.
 This action can be used in conjunction with a commit action to add the generated .md back to the repository.
 The example shows how to...